multiprocessio/datastation-documentation/tutorials/Query_Scylla_with_DataStation.md

-# Querying Scylla with DataStation
+# Run Scylla in Docker and query with DataStation

 # Database initialization [Optional]